 Because the Ottawa-Carleton Trailway was built on an old railroad line, it is laid out in straight line.
 Initially it runs next to a series of Kanata subdivisions and later passes though a number of open fields.
 You may notice that there are several side-trails that are waiting to be explored, but these are fairly short and are best left to mountain bikes.
 As you get closer to Stittsville, you will be able to see the Senator’s hockey arena (currently the Canadian Tire Centre) in the distance on your right.
 You will have reached you destination when you find yourself in a small park at the corner of Main and Abbott streets in Stittsville.
 This is the turn-around point in your ride, but if it is around lunch time, you may want to find a good place to eat.

 Unfortunately, the building that used to be located right next to the Trailway on Stittsville Main Street and housed a restaurant (Louisiannie’s and later Nola’s) burnt down in 2013.
-Not only was this a convenient restaurant for cyclists looking a place to eat, the century-old building was a Stittsville landmark that added character to the area.
-This means that cyclists who want to grab a bite to eat will now have to turn right and head down Stittsville Main Street to check out the various restaurants that can be found along this strip.
-For example, Papa Sam’s Restaurant is five blocks away at the corner of Beverly Street.
-It has an interior and outdoor eating areas, and offers inexpensive meals including some good Lebanese food.
+Not only was this a convenient restaurant for cyclists looking for a place to eat, the century-old building was a Stittsville landmark that added character to the area.
+However, you can head over to Quitters Coffee shop for a bite to eat.
+It’s located just south of the Trailway (on your left) and has become a popular haunt with many cyclists.
+There are several other nearby restaurants on Stittsville Main Street, including Papa Sam’s, where you can get an inexpensive Lebanese meal (located about 5 blocks north of the Trailway).

 After having stopped for a meal or simply to rest, you will be ready to head back to Ottawa.
 If the prevailing wind is blowing from the north-west, your return trip could be a touch easier and faster.
 Otherwise it will be a replay of your ride to Stittsville.